-Dow craters over 2,800 points after Fed takes emergency action to stem coronavirus fallout
+Dow tumbles over 2,300 as coronavirus fears outweigh Fed cuts

 |BARRICK GOLD CORP.

 Meanwhile, banks fell as heavy buying across the U.S. Treasury complex flattened the yield curve.
-The benchmark 10-year yield was down 19.3 basis points at 0.761 percent while the 2-year yield was lower by 11.6 basis points at 0.376 percent.
+The benchmark 10-year yield hovered around 0.81 percent while the 2-year yield was near 0.33 percent.

 |Ticker